-In a crisis situation if you want to keep your business downtime to a minimum then you need to have both business continuity and disaster recovery plans.
+If you want to keep your business downtime to a minimum in a crisis, you need to have both business continuity and disaster recovery plans.

-These two plans may sound identical, but they are two entirely different strategies to safeguard your business from disruptions like natural disasters, power outages, and cyber attacks, etc.
+These two plans may sound identical, but they are two entirely different strategies to safeguard your business from disruptions like natural disasters, power outages, cyber-attacks, etc.

-Both the plans are equally important as any other business plan for the growth and success of your business.
+Both the plans are equally important as any other business plan for your business’s growth and success.

 Business Continuity Plan (BCP)

 A business continuity plan is the set of actions your business needs to take in case of a crisis that will keep your business running.